A Simple Clean Eating Meal Plan For Busy Professionals

 Ok, so you just realized that you should probably start to clean up your diet a bit.

 Where do you start?

-This is the third installment of the WCT series on dieting.
+Welcome to the third installment of the WCT series on eating clean.

 In part one of this series, we discuss The Importance of a Balanced Diet along with 3 key Principles of Successful Dieting.

-In part two, How To Count Calories Using 1 Unique Method, we discuss an effective method of quantifying your food intake without having to actually weigh or measure your food.
+In part two, How To Stop Counting Calories Using 1 Unique Method, we discuss an effective method of quantifying your food intake without having to actually weigh or measure your food.

 - How to select a diet that is right for you,

 - A simple clean eating meal plan

 - The proper way to make dietary adjustments to reach your goals.